Raining Mangoes: In Conversation with Hafsa Nouman

 HN: I would first make the wrought iron pattern and remove it, giving myself an emboss.
 Then I layered the surface and built up the canvas until the white emboss was buried under many layers of paint.

-LX: It’s very much to the point of losing an element of your home while retaining a part of it and keeping it within the wall.
-What is your courtyard’s relationship to the mangoes?
+LX: It very much speaks to your point of losing an element of your home while retaining a part of it and keeping it within the wall.
+What is the courtyard’s relationship to the mangoes?

 HN: Whenever it rained, we would go to the terrace or the courtyard.
 There was a mango tree, and growing up, we used to say it “rained mangoes” at my grandparents’ house because they would fall everywhere…on our heads, on the floor…it would leave permanent mango stains on the walls and floors.
 I was thinking about that memory and how it still comes back when I see certain textures on modern walls.
-That’s when what gets called geometrical abstraction entered my work.
+That’s when “geometrical abstraction” entered my work.

 HN: I love anaar.
 Yeah, like pomegranates!
-I've made so many works about anar as well, by the way.
+I've made so many works about anaar as well, by the way.

 LX: I grew up doing that too, like taking an anaar, pressing it, and eating it directly.
 I understand what you mean about sitting outside…it’s a special moment to eat with your family like that.

-For my undergraduate thesis, I made pieces of walls with paint coming off.
+For my undergraduate thesis, I was inspired by eating mangoes and decided to make pieces of walls with paint coming off.

 This one was from my final review, where I defended and talked about my work.
 It was incredible; everyone said they didn’t have the language to discuss my work, which was exciting.
 They told me I would add something to art history, and that made me really happy.
-I want my work to be integrated into a form of postcolonial art, as a different take on Minimalism.
-Minimalism is Western-centric in its coined meaning, and I want my work to disrupt that.
-I don’t even want to categorize it that way; it has its own place, and I just need to build the language around it.
-Which I understand will take time.
+I want my work to be integrated into a form of postcolonial art, as a different take on Minimalism, as Minimalism is Western-centric in its coined meaning, and I want my work to disrupt that.
+I don’t even want to categorize it that way; it has its own place, and I just need to build the language around it, which will take time.

 LX: I get that you didn’t want to label it.
 What’re your takes on the philosophies of representation and abstraction?